SubjectsSubjects(version: 978)

 Requirements to the exam - Czech

-1. Valid SIS exam registration for particular term, detailed dates for examination terms in summer semester will be announced on SIS and on our webpage
+1. Valid SIS Registration: Ensure that you have registered for the exam via the Student Information System (SIS) for the applicable term.
+Detailed dates for examination periods in the summer semester will be announced on both the SIS and our official webpage.

-2. Physiology credits signed for winter and summer semesters
+2. Physiology Credits: You must have your physiology credits signed for both the winter and summer semesters.

 Exam questions for Dentists: